 Dr. Lee recommends waiting to purchase new bras and bikinis until your final results are visible since your breast size and appearance may still undergo slight changes for several months.

 Contact our Newport Beach Plastic Surgeon

-Please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule a free consultation.
+Please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule a consultation.
 We serve patients in Newport Beach, Orange County and the Los Angeles metropolitan area.